vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/Plain Object Assignment.md

 ## NullReferenceException: Plain C# objects
-To resolve a `NullReferenceException` caused by a `null` `object` that isn't a `UnityEngine.Object` type you can choose one of the following options:
+To resolve a `NullReferenceException` caused by plain C# objects choose one of the following options:

 **Either:**
 :::note
 #### Assign a value (choose one)
 - [Serialize the field](../../../Variables/Serialization/Serializing%20A%20Field%201.md) if appropriate.
 - Assign the reference using [`new`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/new-operator).
-This can be done inline or in a method like [Awake](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) or [Start](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html).
+This can be done inline or in a method like [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) or [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html).
 :::
 **Or:**
 :::note